 With a pretty castle to rival Versailles, Fontainebleau definitely can’t be missed off the list and is easily one of the most fairytale day trips from the city of love.
 “Versailles without the crowds” is one of the best ways to describe the château, and the town is equally as magical…

 Apart from the castle, you can wander through the great forest (which was used as hunting grounds for the French royal family in the 12th-Century) and visit the charming house museum of Musee Stephane Mallarme.
+So as to save time during your visit, book your Fontainebleau tickets here in advance prior to your trip.

 Situated on RER line A, Rueil-Malmaison is only around thirty minutes from the centre of Paris.
 Complete with a French Château, it’s the epitome of a typical French town.
 The Château here was once the official residence of Empress Josephine, wife of Napoleon, meaning that chances are when you’re wandering through the property, you’ll be walking in the very steps that the empress herself walked in.